Plug-n-fire Instructions

 GETTING STARTED

-The L&L Plug-N-Fire is the first cone 10 electric kiln that can operate on a standard 15-amp circuit.
+The L&L Plug-N-Fire is the first cone 10 electric kiln operating on a standard 15-amp circuit.
 Measuring 8 inches square by 9 inches high (0.33 cubic feet), this compact test kiln offers the durability and features you expect from L&L in a versatile, small package.

 • Designed for almost all 15 amp 120-volt circuits (for USA models).